fierceoj/ownklok/README.md

 ```CVE-2020-8791``` <br/>
 ```CVE-2020-8792```

-This repo also contains a full attack demo (attack_demo.py) to illustrate an attack scenario which combines CVE-2020-8791 and [CVE-2019-13143](https://blog.securelayer7.net/fb50-smart-lock-vulnerability-disclosure/).
+This repo also contains a full attack demo (attack_demo.py) to illustrate an attack scenario which combines the CVE-2020-8791 exploit and an exploit inspired by [CVE-2019-13143](https://blog.securelayer7.net/fb50-smart-lock-vulnerability-disclosure/).

 # Requirements
 - python3 <br/>